 When Cathy Finley and her family moved to a five-acre farm in Langley, the plan was a change of pace—not a total change of career.
 But she left her job in social work and is trying to keep up with the growth of her new family business, Laurica Farm.

 “We’re accidental farmers, really,” she laughs.
 “We came here to homestead.
 We just wanted to live off the land and have a sustainable lifestyle.
 We started taking a bit of excess to our friends.
 Neighbours would see us delivering salad and eggs and be like, ‘Hey we want to get in on that.’
 From that, our delivery route was born.
 So in our first year we did delivery to about 20 or 30 families, and now that’s grown even more.
 We’ve got CSA (community supported agriculture) programs, we’ve still got the delivery route, we have farmgate sales and restaurant supply as well.”

 Not bad for a change of pace!
-Cathy, her husband Ian and her two daughters, Lauren and Jessica, moved from their homeland in England to British Columbia when Ian, who works in construction, got the opportunity to help build the new roof for BC Place.
+Cathy and her husband, Ian, along with their two daughters, Lauren and Jessica, moved from their homeland in England to British Columbia when Ian, who works in construction, got the opportunity to help build the new roof for BC Place.
 They originally settled in Surrey’s Clayton Heights, and after a few years, they decided they wanted something different for their family.
 Cathy had worked with racehorses in her past, and Ian had once had a plot in a community garden for a few years, but that’s about the extent of their farming experience.

 “We knew we didn’t want to farm conventionally so we had to then research other ways of doing it, and that’s part of the learning process,” Cathy says.
 “You start at the beginning and talk to other people.
 We’re lucky enough to have great neighbours who are organic farmers as well and they’ve been great mentors to us.
 We’re literally learning on the job.”